 Probably the most uncreative title I’ve ever written for a blog post.
 But- to use my least favorite sentiment ever- it is what it is.

 Our basement was one of the last things on our renovation list.
 There was a disgusting amount of dust and debris pushed through the old subfloors into the depths of the basement.
 It housed all our tools and paint from the reno once we moved in and it was probably a good home to a fair amount of spiders for a while.
+We recently got the best portable tool box, it makes it a lot easier to carry around my tools.

 As usual, my Dad deserves the majority of the credit for this.
 He did the backbreaking (and head bonking) work of sweeping, power-washing, painting, etc. But once we had a clean slate, Jared and I spent many a night and nap time, assembling shelving and hauling all our bins and boxes from our guest room down three flights of stairs to the basement.
 There was also a handful of things left in my parent’s basement that finally came home to ours.